MaelImhof/complex-slider/README.md

 The icon of speaker was provided by [heroicons](https://heroicons.com/).

-Colors have been picked from [Tailwind CSS palette](https://tailwindcss.com/docs/customizing-colors#default-color-palette)
+Colors have been picked from [Tailwind CSS palette](https://tailwindcss.com/docs/customizing-colors#default-color-palette).

+The demo GIF has been made using the very nice to use [ScreenToGif](https://www.screentogif.com/).

 The idea of creating this script came when watching [this YouTube Short](https://www.youtube.com/shorts/Ocs00dEpqXg).